 The first thing that I noticed when I picked up this saw was that there is actually some weight to it.
 It’s much lighter than the Echo CS-400 chainsaw I also have on-hand which I use for light-duty projects.
 Often consumer brands create a lightweight saw that feels nimble enough for the average person to use around the home, but the lack of weight transfers all the workload to the arms of the user.
 A well-weighted saw like this one balances that weight to work with the user.

-Editor’s Note: Check out our 36V cordless chainsaw shootout article for a look at what cordless chainsaws can accomplish.
+Editor’s Note: Check out our best battery chainsaw article for a look at what these gas-free chainsaws can accomplish.

 Features & Design